bhlr/docker-airflow-streamlit/README.md

 * File sensor for folder monitor.
 * Mysql sensor for datawarehouse

-This conections are created by default on startup, to change this set the fiel `files/conn.json`
+This conections are created by default on startup, to change this set the file

+`files/conn.json`

 ## ETL dag's